 Cicero is a larger medium-sized town located in the state of Illinois.
 With a population of 83,886 people and 16 constituent neighborhoods, Cicero is the tenth largest community in Illinois.
-Cicero has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Cicero has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-The per capita income in Cicero in 2010 was $14,624, which is low income relative to Illinois and the nation.
-This equates to an annual income of $58,496 for a family of four.
+The per capita income in Cicero in 2010 was $14,571, which is low income relative to Illinois and the nation.
+This equates to an annual income of $58,284 for a family of four.
 However, Cicero contains both very wealthy and poor people as well.

 Cicero is an extremely ethnically-diverse town.
 The people who call Cicero home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Cicero, accounting for 87.68% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Cicero, accounting for 88.55% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Cicero residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cicero include German, Italian, Irish, and Czech.

-In addition, Cicero has a lot of people living here who were born outside of the US (40.99%).
+In addition, Cicero has a lot of people living here who were born outside of the US (40.30%).

 The most common language spoken in Cicero is Spanish.
 Other important languages spoken here include English and Polish.